scribd/Weaver/README.md

 ### At run time

-Weaver implements a lightweight DI Container object which able to register and resolve dependencies based on their scope, protocol or concrete type, name and parameters.
+Weaver implements a lightweight DI Container object which is able to register and resolve dependencies based on their scope, protocol or concrete type, name and parameters.
 Each container can have a parent, allowing to resolve dependencies throughout a hierarchy of containers.

 When an object registers a dependency, its associated DI Container stores a builder (and sometimes an instance).
 When another object declares a reference to this same dependency, its associated DI Container declares an accessor, which tries to resolve the dependency.
 Resolving a dependency basically means to look for a builder/instance while backtracking the hierarchy of containers.
 If no dependency is found or if this process gets trapped into an infinite recursion, it will crash at runtime, which is why checking the dependency graph at compile time is extremely important.